IJ-Wilson/ENACT-BigCACTUS/README.md

  2. Set up workspace:

-      a) Download the folder from GitHub and place it in your working directory
+      a) Download the ZIP folder from GitHub and place it in your working directory

       b) Ensure you know your working directory's file path (where the unzipped folder is located)